Pirates vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 12 doubles, a triple, seven home runs, 24 walks and 38 RBI (57 total hits).
+- Semien has 58 hits with 12 doubles, a triple, seven home runs, 24 walks and 39 RBI.
 He's also stolen seven bases.

-- Semien will look for his 12th straight game with a hit in this contest.
-In his last 10 outings he is hitting .357 with three doubles, a triple, a home run, three walks and eight RBI.
+- Semien will look for his 13th straight game with a hit in this contest.
+In his last 10 outings he is hitting .357 with three doubles, a triple, three walks and eight RBI.

 Semien Recent Games